jrmontag/mnist-sklearn/notes.md

 # TODO

-- modify Makefile targets to point to actual created npy files
+- modify Makefile targets
+    - [x] build venv
+        - this seems messy... scipy and sklearn seem to have failed and are being built from source because of an issue with the numpy install?
+    - [x] .npy files
+    - [] .submission files
 - align leaderboard count files (extensions), put in data/ and update notes.md
 - test fresh run-through (git clone => first round of models)
 - check for typos in readme